maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 >
 > The reading/writing of the activities table is housed in the [what2do2day/activities/views.py](what2do2day/activities/views.py) file.

-### CRUD Diagrams
+## CRUD Diagrams
+🚀 **merit & beyond**

-**This is if you want to go for distinction.**  You can also have CRUD diagrams to show them visually how the model is used in your site.
+You can also have CRUD diagrams to show the accessors visually how the model is used in your site.

 I used [draw.io](https://app.diagrams.net/) and hooked it up to my google drive to create the screenshot below